 Progress Towards a Library of Potential Fungicides

-Methionine Synthase (MetSyn) is an enzyme that uses folate and homocysteine to create the amino acid methionine, which is essential for all organisms.
-There are key differences between the fungal MetSyn enzyme and the mammalian (human) form, especially with regard to the proximity of the two binding sites for folate and homocysteine.
-Taking advantage of these differences, an antifungal drug could be developed to exclusively bind the fungal enzyme and inhibit fungal growth while leaving the host (patient) unaffected.
-We are currently exploring the synthesis of various molecules that mimic folate, an essential substrate for MetSyn function.
-We plan to screen these molecules against a multitude of fungal species as well as in an isolated system with the MetSyn enzyme itself.
+Methionine Synthase (MetSyn) is an enzyme that creates the amino acid methionine, which is essential for all organisms.
+There are key differences between fungal MetSyn enzyme and the mammalian form.
+Taking advantage of these differences, an anti fungal drug could be developed to exclusively inhibit fungal growth while leaving the host (patient) unaffected.
+We are currently exploring the synthesis of various pterin and deazaguanine based molecules as these mimic folate, an essential substrate for MetSyn function.
+We have also begun testing these new molecules for activity via a fungal growth assay, as well as a fluorescent assay for monitoring MetSyn activity.